Our Services

 Published on: 2/24/2026

-Feeling dizzy when you stand with a racing heartbeat can point to POTS, where standing triggers a rise of 30 bpm or more without a blood pressure drop, causing lightheadedness, brain fog, fatigue, or fainting.
+Dizziness when standing with a racing heartbeat is a hallmark sign of POTS (Postural Orthostatic Tachycardia Syndrome)—a condition where standing triggers a heart rate increase of 30+ bpm without a blood pressure drop, leading to lightheadedness, brain fog, fatigue, or fainting.

 POTS affects the way your body regulates heart rate and blood flow when you move from lying down to standing.
 While it can be frustrating and sometimes disruptive, it is manageable with the right medical support and lifestyle changes.